-I don’t like having to login to a lot of different tools to do my work so after evaluating a number of them, I decided to enroll to tools that can give me diverse functionality at a reasonable monthly price.
+I don’t like having to log in to a lot of different tools to do my work so after evaluating a number of them, I decided to enroll in tools that can give me diverse functionality at a reasonable monthly price.

-SEO and Digital Marketing in general are disciplines that change all the time.
-Every week there are new changes to algorithms and practices that directly or indirectly affect SEO but the basic ingredients of SEO are the same for the last 15 years.
+SEO and Digital Marketing, in general, are disciplines that change all the time.
+Every week there are new changes to algorithms and practices that directly or indirectly affect SEO but the basic ingredients of SEO are the same for the last 20 years.

 What I tried to include in this comprehensive SEO tutorial, is pointers to the most important aspects of SEO so that you get the full picture of what you have to do to get better rankings in Google.

-Those that look of shortcuts and don’t have the patience or willpower to do all the work, they give up and quit.
+Those that look for shortcuts and don’t have the patience or willpower to do all the work, give up and quit.

 Finally, if you are stacked and don’t know what you are doing wrong or what your next step should be, consider our SEO Audit Service and get all the answers you need by removing the uncertainty and guessing.

-Hope you enjoyed reading this tutorial and hopefully you now have a better idea on how to optimize your websites for SEO.
+I hope you enjoyed reading this tutorial and hopefully, you now have a better idea of how to optimize your websites for SEO.